MicrosoftDocs/customer-voice/fp-docs/get-started.md

 When your trial experience is downgraded, a message is displayed with an option to export your survey responses.
 Your survey will also stop receiving responses if you don't have a valid license.
 Your data is retained for 90 days, and then deleted if you don't purchase a license before the expiry of trial.

+## Forms Pro availability on U.S. Government Community Cloud (GCC)

+As the dependency services used by Forms Pro are available on U.S. Government Community Cloud (GCC), there are a few differences in the functionalities of Forms Pro on GCC:

+- When you navigate to the **Responses** tab, the format of survey responses is slightly different when compared to other non-GCC regions.
+The report can only display up to 50,000 responses.
+You can create a Power BI report and connect directly to Common Data Service to see all responses.

+- By default, the anonymous sharing of surveys is disabled.
+A tenant administrator must enable the anonymous sharing by selecting the **Send a link to the form and collect responses** check box under **External sharing** in Microsoft 365 admin center.
+More information: [Administrator settings for Microsoft Forms](https://support.microsoft.com/office/administrator-settings-for-microsoft-forms-48161c55-fbae-4f37-8951-9e3befc0248b?ui=en-us&rs=en-us&ad=us)

+- Microsoft Forms Pro on GCC uses your Microsoft Exchange mailbox to send the survey.
+For information on Exchange mailbox limits, see [Exchange Online limits](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

 ## Provide feedback on Forms Pro

 We'd love to hear from you!
 Please submit your feedback through the [UserVoice](https://microsoftforms.uservoice.com/forums/386451-welcome-to-microsoft-forms-suggestion-box?category_id=357997) site to provide suggestions and vote on ideas others have already submitted.